pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       -h, --help  Show this help message.

     Commands:
-      reset        Reset the counts in statistics gathered by pywbemcl. server-on    Enable statistics on current server.
+      reset        Reset the counts in statistics gathered by pywbemcli. server-on    Enable statistics on current server.
       server-off   Disable statistics on current server.
       server-show  Display statistics gathered by server.